Mall of Africa

 Mall of Africa is a shopping mall located in Waterfall City, Midrand, Gauteng.
-It is the third largest single-phase shopping mall to be built in Africa, but smaller than Gateway, Sandton City, Menlyn Park and Fourways Mall.
-The total retail area is 130 000 square metres.
-The shopping mall has two main levels of shopping as well as an outdoor restaurant plaza which connects directly to the Waterfall City Park.
+It is the third largest single-phase shopping mall to be built in Africa.

+The mall has 130,000 square meters of total retail area.
+Mall of Africa has two main levels for retail, as well as an outdoor restaurant plaza that connects directly to the Waterfall City Park.

 History

 Mall of Africa was incepted to be the centrepiece of Waterfall City, an upcoming mixed-use development located in Midrand, Gauteng.
 Located between Johannesburg and Pretoria the Mall and Waterfall is easily accessible to most of Gauteng.
 Construction began in 2012 and was originally planned to open in March 2016, but was later slated to April 2016.

 Opening day events

-The mall was opened to the public on 28 April 2016 and resulted in heavy traffic congestion along the N1, N3 highways as well as most roads leading towards the Midrand area.
+The mall was opened to the public on 28 April 2016 and resulted in heavy traffic congestion along the N1 and N3 highways as well as most roads leading towards the Midrand area.
 Some stores had opening day sales that drew hundreds of shoppers into queues extending around the corners of the shops entrance, this led to some shoppers questioning if the shops were prepared for the opening.